 Cervicogenic headaches are secondary headaches produced when pain begins in the neck or back of the head and is referred to the forehead or the area behind, in and around the eyes.
 Trauma, chronic tension and disease are some of the more common initial sources of neck pain that is referred to the head.
 Trigger points in the neck, shoulder blade and spine may also be sources of these headaches, though they can be much more difficult to identify.

 Chiropractic Can Help Headaches

 There is a large and growing body of medical research that suggests chiropractic care can be effective in preventing or reducing the frequency and severity of primary headaches.
 There is also some evidence that it may have benefits for cervicogenic headache sufferers.

 Chiropractic manipulation of the spine and neck is used to improve the alignment of the spine and relieve muscle tension.
 It also reduces nerve irritation and improves vascular flow.
-Your chiropractic physician may also include massage and other therapies as part of a well-rounded treatment plan.
-He or she will likely suggest exercise, stretching and relaxation techniques as well as nutritional strategies designed to help prevent future headaches.
+Your Longmont chiropractors may also include massage and other therapies as part of a well-rounded treatment plan.
+Dr Jay or Dr Christina may likely suggest exercise, stretching and relaxation techniques as well as nutritional strategies designed to help prevent future headaches.

 If you are experiencing headaches and are looking for natural ways to reduce your headaches, give us a call at 303-776-6767 to see how chiropractic can help you to begin to live life without chronic tension and pain!